GfSE/SAF-Specification/stakeholders.md

 * What is the scope of a delivery standard?
 * What is the sequence of interactions among the system and context elements
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* Which HW interfaces are necessary?

+  ***Rationale:  In my role, I need to implement interfaces with my subsystem, if necessary.***
+* Which Stakeholder are relevant to the system and might impose requirements?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which functions need to be realized by HW?
-* Which interfaces are necessary?
+* Which functions will the system provide?

+  ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
+* Which interface partners does a HW item have?

+  ***Rationale:  In my role, I need to implement interfaces with my subsystem, if necessary.***
 * Which modes and states does the system have?

+  ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***
 * Which protection means need to be provided for an interface?
 * Which variants of a HW item need to be provided?
+* Who are the Stakeholders involved in the intended solution?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Who provides the inputs to a critical function?
 # IV&V Engineer
 Definition - IV&V Engineer